Structure and light

 Tapestry from Aubusson woven by the Atelier Pinton.

-With his bolduc Signed by the artist, n°1/6.
+With its bolduc signed by the artist, no. 1/6.

 1964.